White Sox add Eloy Jimenez to 40-man roster

 Subscribe for unlimited digital access.
 Try one month for $1!

-The White Sox added outfielders Eloy Jimenez, Micker Adolfo and Luis Alexander Basabe, first baseman Casey Gillaspie and left-hander Ian Clarkin to the 40-man roster on Monday, protecting those prospects in advance of the Rule 5 Draft next month.
+The White Sox added outfielders Eloy Jimenez, Micker Adolfo and Luis Alexander Basabe, first baseman Casey Gillaspie and left-hander Ian Clarkin to the 40-man roster on Monday, protecting those prospects from being taken by another club in the Rule 5 Draft next month.

 RELATED READ: White Sox’ top prospect Eloy Jimenez raises the bar